danilouie/blog/daniellelouieblog/content/posts/interactive-viz-cb.md

 ```

 # Complete Code {#complete-code}
-Below shows all the code.
+Below shows all the code separated into different code cells by my recommendation.

 ```python
 import pandas as pd